Sofia Goggia continues speed dominance with win in Val d'Isere Super G

 Ragnhild Mowinckel of Norway broke up any hopes of an Italian clean sweep of the podium with an impressive run to finish runner-up, 0.33 seconds off the pace.
 The two-time Olympic silver medallist missed two full seasons after suffering a major ACL injury.

 Italian teammate Elena Curtoni took third place, a further 0.18 seconds back.
-Federica Brignone, also of Italy, won one of the two World Cup Super G events in St Moritz last weekend.
-This time, she missed the podium, by just 0.01 seconds.
+Federica Brignone, also of Italy, won the one of the two World Cup Super G events in St Moritz last weekend.
+This time, she missed the podium by just 0.01 seconds.

-One of the big favourites, Lara Gut-Behrami, tested positive for COVID-19 and didn't compete at the event, along with New Zealand's rising star Alice Robinson, fourth in St. Moritz last weekend, and Olympic champion Ester Ledecka, who chose to line-up at the PGS snowboard competition in Cortina, Italy.
+One of the big favourites, Lara Gut-Behrami, tested positive for COVID-19 and missed the event, along with New Zealand's rising star Alice Robinson, fourth in St. Moritz last weekend, and Olympic champion Ester Ledecka, who chose to compete in the PGS snowboard competition in Cortina, Italy.

 Goggia on 'best ever' Super G performance